asiakay/liberate/README.md

-# LIBERATE
+# LIBERATED
 *A toolkit for radical imagination & justice-driven futures.*

+The Liberatory Futures Lab is a collective creating tools, narratives, and systems for liberation, blending art, activism, and community-driven design to challenge oppression and build just futures.

+(Short version: A collaborative lab prototyping liberation through creative tools, resources, and radical imagination.)

 ![Liberate Banner Image](/Screen Recording 2025-04-20 at 3.53.26 PM.gif)
 ---

 ## 🔥 WHY THIS EXISTS
 We fuse **art, science, history, and activism** to prototype liberatory futures--grounded in community,resistance, and iterative experimentation.
-Born from the proposed [Liberatory Futures Lab](https://roxbury.edu), this project honors Roxbury’s legacy of abolitionist innovation.
+Born from a collaborative spark ignited at [Roxbury Community College](https://rcc.mass.edu), in collaboration with STEM, Arts, and Business innovation this project honors Roxbury’s legacy of abolitionist human-centered design and interdisciplinary innovation.

 > *"Things are not getting worse, they are getting uncovered.
 We must hold each other tight and continue to pull back the veil."*
 > -- Adrienne Maree Brown